How do we grow in godly character? The parable of the Good Samaritan forces us to recognize the power of context as we face tests of character.

 Our human nature makes it easy to follow the path of least resistance.
 We default to choosing whatever is easiest, whatever appears to be the shortest route to the quickest gains.

 God calls us to fight that instinct.
 He calls us to do what’s right, regardless of the context, regardless of what’s easiest.
 “And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God” (Romans 12:2).

 I’m simplifying things, of course.
-Discerning what’s right and acceptable before God requires a healthy knowledge of His Word, coupled with wisdom and prudence.
+Discerning what’s right and acceptable before God requires a healthy knowledge of the Bible, coupled with wisdom and prudence.
 There are nuances we need to consider in every situation, and not every scenario we encounter is as clear-cut as Christ’s parable of the Good Samaritan.

 But the point remains: There’s a part of us that would prefer to conform to the world—to fit into the mold created by context and environment.
 But building godly character requires us to shatter that mold—to do what is right because it is right, proving the good and acceptable and perfect will of God.